 TEC is a program of activities to provide students who major in mechanical and/or electrical engineering with a curriculum of technical and practical vocational training that takes advantage of the knowledge of both Komatsu and Cummins.

-In FY2018, we finished preparation at Sedibeng TVET College in Johannesburg, South Africa, and started a three-year curriculum, accepting 31 students in May.
+We started a three-year curriculum at Sedibeng TVET College in Johannesburg, South Africa, accepting 31 students in May, 2018.
 In this curriculum, students learn how to maintain engines and operate construction/mining equipment through lectures and internships.

 Through the TEC program, students acquire knowledge useful for practical operations, which increases job opportunities with favorable conditions and improves the sense of personal fulfillment.
 Also, in the long term, the increase in the number of skilled engineers will play an active part in local companies, including Komatsu Group companies.
 In turn, contribution to the entire local economy is expected.